 • Communicate your concerns.
 The first step is to address the issue directly with the person involved or their supervisor.
 This can be done informally, through a conversation or email, detailing the discriminatory behavior you’ve experienced and requesting it to stop.
 Alternatively, you can submit a formal written complaint to the appropriate party, such as a project manager or human resources representative, outlining the issue and requesting intervention.

 • Review contracts and agreements.
-Assess your existing contracts and agreements to ensure they include provisions for equal treatment and protection against discrimination.
+Assess your existing contracts and agreements to align provisions for equal treatment and protection against discrimination.
 Look for clauses that explicitly prohibit discriminatory practices or outline steps for addressing such behavior.
 If necessary, consult with a legal professional to revise your contracts or draft new ones that provide robust protection against discrimination.

 • Collect evidence.
 Maintain a detailed record of any incidents of discrimination, including dates, times, locations, and the names of those involved.
 This documentation will be crucial if you decide to pursue legal action or file a formal complaint.
 In addition to written records, save any emails, texts, or other communications that demonstrate discriminatory behavior.
 If possible, gather statements from witnesses who observed the discriminatory actions.